aldo-gutierrez/bitmasksorter/README.md

 [Python Version] (https://github.com/aldo-gutierrez/bitmasksorterPython)

-I use a bitmask as a way to get statistical information about the numbers to be sorted.
+A bitmask is used as a way to get statistical information about the numbers to be sorted.

 For example suppose the list contains numbers from 0 to 127 then the bitmask is 1111111.